bearrobotics-public/cloud/docs/guides/usage.md

 		# See the Python reference in the Authentication Guide.

 	def create_channel_with_credentials_refresh():
-		# Create a secure connection with SSL credentials.
+		# Create a secure connection with TLS/SSL credentials.
 		# See the Python reference in the Authentication Guide.
 	```